How to Protect Crops from Wild Animals Without Harm

 Human Hair or Animal Waste: Scattering human hair or animal waste around fields creates the illusion of a predator’s presence, deterring animals like rabbits and boars.

-4. Cultivating Buffer Crops
+4. Buffer Crops to Reduce Crop Damage

 Buffer cropping involves planting specific crops around the main field to distract or repel wild animals.
 Buffer crops act as a first line of defense against animal attack, protecting the main crops while also providing an additional source of income for farmers.
 Few effective buffer crops are: